Leafwing-Studios/Emergence/design/src/steam-page.md

 But when you need something truly different, you must master new techniques, and expand into the untamed wilds.
 There, you will encounter completely new species (like mycorrhizae, carnivorous plants, flying bees and predatory spiders) and, through hard work and clever thinking, domesticate them.

-Over time, they will become fully assimilated, providing radically new capabilities for your colony and unlocking the ability to shape both their preferences and the course of their evolution.
+Over time, they will become fully domesticated, providing radically new capabilities for your colony and unlocking the ability to shape both their preferences and the course of their evolution.

 Join us, for together we are stronger.